Mount Burnt property, Northern Green Mountains, QC (Photo by Appalachian Corridor)

 Supporters of the project

-The Mount Burnt property has been conserved by NCC thanks to the generous support of the TD Bank Group through the TD Forests Program, and the Government of Canada through the Natural Areas Conservation Program.
-Thanks also to Quebec’s Sustainable Development, Environment and Parks Ministry, Open Space Conservancy, Inc. (an affiliate of the Open Space Institute, Inc.), the U.S. Fish and Wildlife Service, the Maine Chapter of The Nature Conservancy and the Sweet Water Trust.
+The Mount Burnt and Mount Foster properties have both been conserved by NCC thanks to the generous support of the TD Bank Group through the TD Forests Program, and the Government of Canada through the Natural Areas Conservation Program.
+NCC also thanks Quebec’s Sustainable Development, Environment and Parks Ministry, Open Space Conservancy, Inc. (an affiliate of the Open Space Institute, Inc.), the U.S. Fish and Wildlife Service, the Maine Chapter of The Nature Conservancy and the Sweet Water Trust.

 Read about our other TD Forests conservation projects.